Lautaro Martínez: Senior team

 On 12 March 2018, Martínez received his first call-up for the senior team for two friendly matches against Italy and Spain.
 He made his debut against the latter on 27 March, coming on as a substitute for Gonzalo Higuaín in a 6–1 defeat.
 In May 2018 he was named in Argentina's preliminary squad for the 2018 FIFA World Cup in Russia but was omitted from the final selection.
-Later that year, he made his full debut in a 4–0 friendly win over Iraq during which he also scored his first senior international goal.
+Later that year, he made his full debut in a 4–0 Superclásico Championship win over Iraq, during which he also scored his first senior international goal.

 In May 2019, Martínez was included in Lionel Scaloni's final 23-man Argentina squad for the 2019 Copa América.
 In Argentina's final group match against Qatar on 23 June, he scored the opening goal in a 2–0 win, which enabled them to advance to the knock-out stages of the competition.
 On 28 June, in the quarter-finals of the tournament, Martínez scored the opening goal in an eventual 2–0 win over Venezuela with a back-heel in the opening ten minutes of the match; he was later named Man of the match, and the victory enabled Argentina to advance to the semi-finals of the competition.

 On 10 September 2019, Martínez scored his first international hat-trick in a friendly against Mexico, which Argentina won, 4–0.

 On 28 June 2021, he scored Argentina's final goal in a 4–1 win over Bolivia in his nation's final group match of the 2021 Copa América.
 On 3 July, he scored the second goal in a 3–0 win over Ecuador in the quarter-finals of the competition.
 On 6 July, Martínez scored the opening goal in a 1–1 draw in the semi-finals against Colombia; he later netted his spot kick in Argentina's eventual 3–2 penalty shoot-out victory to progress to the final.

-Martínez with Argentina in at the 2024 Copa América.
+Martínez with Argentina at the 2024 Copa América.

 On 1 June 2022, Martínez scored the opening goal and provided an assist for Ángel Di María in a 3–0 win over reigning European Champions Italy at Wembley Stadium in the 2022 Finalissima.